tonyhart7/Ascardia-site/src/content/homepage/index.md

 ---
 banner:
-  title: "Effortless and Affordable Infrastructure"
+  title: "Streamlined and Cost-Effective Infrastructure Solutions"
-  content: "At Ascardia, we believe that building infrastructure on new technology shouldn't be a daunting and expensive endeavor.
-Our mission is to empower businesses to push the boundaries of software development, offering solutions that excel in speed, efficiency, and reliability.
-With our expertise and innovative approach, we make harnessing new technologies a seamless and cost-effective process."
+  content: "At Ascardia, we believe that building infrastructure on new technology should be a seamless and cost-effective experience.
+Our mission is to empower businesses to harness the full potential of software development, offering innovative solutions that excel in speed, efficiency, and reliability.
+With our expertise and streamlined approach, we ensure a smooth and affordable transition to cutting-edge technologies."
   image: /images/banner-img.png
   button:
     label: See our works